School of Informatics, University of Edinburgh

-The School of Informatics is a department within the College of Science and Engineering at the University of Edinburgh in Scotland.
+The School of Informatics is an academic department within the College of Science and Engineering at the University of Edinburgh in Scotland.

 The school was created in 1998 from the former department of artificial intelligence, the Centre for Cognitive Science and the department of computer science, along with the Artificial Intelligence Applications Institute (AIAI) and the Human Communication Research Centre.

 Research in the School of Informatics draws on multiple disciplines.
 The school is particularly known for research in the areas of artificial intelligence, computational linguistics, systems biology, mathematical logic and theoretical computer science; but also contributes to many other areas of informatics.

 The School of Informatics is ranked 20th in the world by the QS World University Rankings 2023.
 As of 2022, the school is ranked 1st in the UK according to CSRankings, 1st in the UK in the latest 2021 Research Excellence Framework (REF) by research power, and 1st in the world for natural language processing (NLP).